kbobrowski/CarND-LaneLines-P1/writeup.md

 - optionally for the purpose of the movie: stabilizing slope and shift of the lines by averaging last 20 frames
 - drawing lines with lower bound as a bottom of the frame and upper bound defined ylim variable passed to draw_lines

+Robustness of left and right line selection is visualized in the following example (DBSCAN identifies 3 clusters, and weighted centers of two most significant are taken as final left and right lines, one accidental line is discarded):

+![alt text][hough2]
+![alt text][hough2_groups]

 ### 2. Identify potential shortcomings with your current pipeline